 A withering bed removes 12% moisture from the fresh leaves.
 A rotovane machine tears and ruptures the tea leaf exposing millions of cells to the air and starting the enzymatic process.
 The oxidations process now begins.

 Black tea is oxidized for only 50 minutes and oolong for 15 minutes.
-Green tea is lightly steamed and dried only, with no oxidation occuring.
-Each batch of tea leaves dries for 25 minutes, sealing in the properties of each type of tea.
+Green tea is lightly steamed and dried only, with no oxidation occurring.
+Each batch of tea leaves dries for 25 minutes, sealing in each type of tea properties.

-Next the trolley bus took us out onto the plantation of 127 acres.
-All the 150,000 bushes are Camelia sinensis varietals which originated in China and India.
-The heat, humidity, well drained sandy soil and 75 days of rainfall here provide ideal growing conditions from April through September.
-Spring sees the first flush of leaves and harvest begins with 3-5 inches of new growth.
-Every bush will yield 7 to 10 cutting each season with new growth taking from 14-20 days depending on weather conditions.
+Next, the trolley bus took us out onto the plantation of 127 acres.
+All the 150,000 bushes are Camelia sinensis varietals, which originated in China and India.
+The heat, humidity, well-drained sandy soil, and 75 days of rainfall provide ideal growing conditions from April through September.
+Spring sees the first flush of leaves, and harvest begins with 3-5 inches of new growth.
+Every bush will yield 7 to 10 cutting each season, with new growth taking from 14-20 days depending on weather conditions.

-The plantation has a custom designed harvester called the “Green Giant”.
-This machine and one man are able to harvest fields which would take 500 manual workers to pick.
+The plantation has a custom-designed harvester called the “Green Giant.”
+This machine and one man can harvest fields, which would take 500 manual workers to pick.

 Tea on the Front Porch

 We really started to connect when discovering his grandfather was from Yorkshire.
-After that, his Canadian/American accent with hints of time spent in London soon reverted back to those roots and we had a blast!
-Needless to say,he drinks only the freshest tea.
+After that, his Canadian/American accent with hints of time spent in London soon reverted to those roots, and we had a blast!
+Needless to say, he drinks only the freshest tea.

-For me it was very special to see Camelia sinensis growing, to see and touch tea leaves.
-In short, I may never get chance to visit China, India or Sri Lanka so this experience will always remain with me and add another special dimension to my personal tea journey.
+It was very special to see Camellia sinensis growing, to see and touch tea leaves.
+In short, I may never get the chance to visit China, India, or Sri Lanka, so this experience will always remain with me and add another special dimension to my personal tea journey.

 In conclusion, I hope you enjoyed this whistle-stop tour through the Charleston Tea Plantation.
 Moreover, I hope you too will visit and celebrate this most amazing of local treasures.